gogins/csound-extended/silencio/README.md

 Please note, some full-scale examples for Silencio may be found here.

 The original version of Silencio was written in the Lua programming language.
+This is no longer supported.
 The current version of Silencio is written in portable JavaScript because that makes more capabilities (audio, MIDI, animated 3-dimensional graphics, video, proper mathematics typesetting, symbolic mathematics, <it>etc</it>., <it>etc</it>.) available to Csound than any other programming environment.

 Only the JavaScript version is currently under development.
 If and when [WebAssembly](http://webassembly.org/) becomes an accepted standard implemented in major Web browsers, I will port Silencio to WebAssembly, probably by updating my [CsoundAC C++ code base](https://github.com/csound/csound/tree/develop/frontends/CsoundAC) which is the inspiration for Silencio.